Download: Form 1 Registration Eenmanszaak (sole proprietorship)

 Dates

-The dates you enter on this form may also be in the future.
-KVK will ensure that they are visible in the Business Register from that moment on.
+The dates you enter on this form may also be in the future, but no more than 3 months.
+KVK will ensure that the registration is visible in the Business Register 1 week before the formation of the eenmanszaak.
+In case of a takeover, the registration is visible in the Business Register from the acquisition date if possible.

 Appointment or send in by post?